Skip to content

 | |-- js_sdk // Folder containing js files

-|-- View/GCPageMixin.js // View auto-capture using js, GCPageMixin.js used with GCWatchRouter.js
+|-- View/GCPageMixin.js //view auto-capture using js, GCPageMixin.js and GCWatchRouter.js are used together

-|-- View/GCWatchRouter.js // View auto-capture using js, GCPageMixin.js used with GCWatchRouter.js
+|-- View/GCWatchRouter.js //view auto-capture using js, GCPageMixin.js and GCWatchRouter.js are used together

-|-- View/GCPageViewMixinOnly.js // View auto-capture using js, GCPageViewMixinOnly.js used alone
+|-- View/GCPageViewMixinOnly.js // view auto-capture using js, GCPageViewMixinOnly.js is used alone

-|-- Request/GCRequest.js // Resource and trace using js, providing APM and network request monitoring capabilities
+|-- Request/GCRequest.js // resource and trace using js, providing APM and network request monitoring capabilities

-|-- Error/GCErrorTracking.js // Error auto-capture using js, supporting uni.onError, console.error
+|-- Error/GCErrorTracking.js // error auto-capture using js, supports capturing uni.onError, console.error

 | |-- index.js